A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Discussion

-To further analyze the temporal characteristics of these QPOs, we applied Empirical Mode Decomposition (EMD) to decompose the burst time series into multiple scales.
-The EMD is an adaptive signal processing technique that decomposes complex nonlinear, non-stationary signals into Intrinsic Mode Functions (IMFs), each representing a specific time-frequency component \citep{1998RSPSA.454..903H,2020SMaS...29i3001B}.
-We used a \texttt{Python} implementation of the algorithm to achieve our goal \citep{pyemd}.
-We use the QPO candidate shown in Fig. \ref{fig:QPO_cand_fit_first} as an example for the analysis.
-Through the EMD, we obtained 6 IMFs covering different frequency bands.
-Following the hierarchical transition from high to low frequencies in the IMFs, we combined high-frequency IMFs 1-3 (Component 1), mid-frequency IMFs 4-5 (Component 2), and low-frequency IMF 6 (Component 3), and then calculated periodograms for each component.
-Figure \ref{fig:EMD_QPO}a-d respectively show the original time series and the time series of the three components obtained through the EMD, while Figure \ref{fig:EMD_QPO}e-h display their corresponding periodograms.
-Component 1 primarily consists of high-frequency white noise, and Component 3 represents the envelope of the original burst time series.
-Component 2 exhibits oscillatory behavior in its time series, with a periodogram consistent with the QPOs in the original periodogram, confirming that Component 2 contains the QPOs extracted via the EMD.
+Using the FFT analysis, we identified 2 candidates exhibiting statistically significant QPO features.
+To further investigate the temporal characteristics of the two detected QPOs, we applied Empirical Mode Decomposition (EMD) to decompose their burst time series into multiple scales.
+EMD is an adaptive signal processing technique that decomposes complex nonlinear, non-stationary signals into a set of Intrinsic Mode Functions (IMFs), each representing a distinct time-frequency component \cite{1998RSPSA.454..903H,2020SMaS...29i3001B}.
+For the No. 1 QPO, the decomposition yielded five IMFs and one residual; for the No. 2 QPO, four IMFs and one residual were obtained.
+Based on the hierarchical structure of the IMFs from high to low frequency, we grouped IMFs 1–3 (for No. 1) or IMFs 1-2 (for No. 2) as Component 1 (white noise), IMFs 4–5 (for No. 1) or IMF 3-4 (for No. 2) as Component 2 (QPO component), and the residual as Component 3 (representing the low-frequency envelope of the burst).
+Periodograms were then calculated for each component.

+Figures~\ref{fig:EMD_QPO}a–d in \ref{appendix:QPO} show the original burst time series and the three components for the No. 1 QPO, while Figures~\ref{fig:EMD_QPO}e–h display their corresponding periodograms.
+The same analysis for the No. 2 QPO is shown in Figures~\ref{fig:EMD_QPO}i–l and \ref{fig:EMD_QPO}m–p.
+Component 1 mainly contains white noise, Component 3 reflects the overall envelope of the burst profile, and Component 2 exhibits clear oscillatory behavior.
+The periodogram of Component 2 matches the original QPO periodogram, confirming that this component captures the QPO signal extracted through EMD.

-We adopt the method used in \cite{2022ApJ...931...56L} to fit the time-domain signals of QPOs, employing the product of a Gaussian function and a sine function to model the QPOs extracted by the EMD.
-This method is based on the assumption that QPOs are amplitude-modulated signals, and its mathematical expression is
+To characterize the time-domain behavior of the QPOs, we adopted the fitting method used by the reference \cite{2022ApJ...931...56L}, in which the QPO is modeled as the product of a Gaussian envelope and a sinusoidal oscillation.
+This approach assumes that QPOs are amplitude-modulated signals, described by the following expression: